-It doesn’t matter what candle vessel you choose our candle wax calculator can tell you exactly how much candle wax you’ll need to make all the candles you’ve been dreaming of.
+It doesn’t matter what candle vessel you choose.
+Our candle wax calculator can tell you exactly how much candle wax you’ll need to make all the candles you’ve been dreaming of.
 Allowing you to figure out how to make candles in any container in a matter of seconds.
 How’s that for quick?

-Before using a candle wax calculator to measure wax for candle making you’ll need just one important piece of information – the size of your candle container.
+Before using a candle wax calculator to measure wax for candle making, you’ll need just one important piece of information – the size of your candle container.
 Meaning how much volume can your candle container can hold.

-The quickest way to measure how much wax is need for a candle is to flip the container over and check for a label or imprint of the ounces it holds.
+The quickest way to measure how much wax is needed for a candle is to flip the container over and check for a label or imprint of the ounces it holds.
 You’ll often find this on jars and mugs.
-If you can’t find a label or imprint then simply fill the container with water.
+If you can’t find a label or imprint, then simply fill the container with water.
 Then pour the water into a glass measuring cup to get the total ounces.

 Don’t know how much fragrance to use?
 Get a quick answer without our fragrance load calculator.
-And if you’re adding anything else like coffee beans, dried flowers or herbs – include it in this amount too.
+And if you’re adding anything else like coffee beans, dried flowers, or herbs – include it in this amount too.

-There are many different types of wax for candle making and each has its own qualities.
+There are many different types of wax for candle making, and each has its own qualities.
 Paraffin wax is the most common for commercial use as it is the cheapest candle wax.
 However, it is not well embraced due to it being a by-product of crude oil refinement.

-Beeswax is the oldest wax used to make candles and many would argue that it is the best wax for candle making.
+Beeswax is the oldest wax used to make candles, and many would argue that it is the best wax for candle making.
 It blends well with other types of candle wax and can be purchased in blocks or pastilles that melt very easily.

 Coconut and palm wax are fairly new to the candle making world.
 And each is hard to find.
 Coconut wax is relatively soft, creamy, and has a lower melting point in comparison to other waxes.
 Like beeswax, coconut wax blends well with other types of wax.
 You can buy coconut wax in flakes or slabs.

 Palm wax is preferred for making candle pillars.
-It lends a unique texture to candles and it does very well when adding color to candles.
+It lends a unique texture to candles, and it does very well when adding color to candles.
 It is sold in wax flakes by the pound.

 Many candle makers choose soy wax because it is not only environmentally friendly compared to paraffin wax, but it is also more affordable than other natural candle waxes.
 Soy wax is a great choice for making container candles.
 You can buy soy wax in flakes by the pound.
 Find our soy wax candle making guide here.